abyssalen/legacy-rsfs/README.md

 #### Accessing archive data

+Files in an `Archive` are compressed with BZIP2.
+You do not need to manually decompress files inside an `Archive` because the library will automatically decompress them after accessing an `Archive`.

-Lets try to get the data for the RuneScape logo:
+Let's try to get the data for the RuneScape logo:

 ```rust
 let fs = FileSystem::new(your_path)?;